First Grammy Feels: Durand Bernarr Says “Yesterday’s Price Is Not Today’s Price”

 Durand Bernarr Talks Grammy & GLAAD's 'A Night of Pride'

-Soulful Supernova Durand Bernar Says His Price Went Up After His Grammy, GLAAD-ly Reflects On ‘A Night Of Pride’ [Exclusive]
+Soulful Supernova Durand Bernarr Says His Price Went Up After His Grammy, GLAAD-ly Reflects On ‘A Night Of Pride’ [Exclusive]

 - Bernarr views his Grammy win as a validation, empowering him to stay true to himself.